- Widely prescribed contraceptive pill that protects against pregnancy

 - You have or are suspected of having cancer that can grow with sex steroids, such as types of breast cancer

 This list is not exhaustive.
 Read the patient information leaflet for a full list of warnings.

 Cerazette is a prescription-only medicine (POM).
 You cannot buy it without a prescription and it is not available over the counter.

 Can you buy Cerazette online in the UK?

 You can buy Cerazette from our online pharmacy following an online consultation with one of our doctors, who will prescribe this medicine if they believe it to be suitable for you.
-All of our doctors are registered with the General Medical Council, meaning they can prescribe medicine just like your local GP.

 If you are in search of a different contraceptive pill, Medicine Direct stocks a wide range of alternatives.
 You should speak to your doctor about switching contraceptive pills.